-The student may be withdrawn from the program by request of the student, the student's parent/guardian (if high school student), the school, or the employer.
+The student may be withdrawn from the program by request of the student, the student's parent/guardian, the school, or the employer.

 Working Papers (High School Students)

 Students who need working papers may obtain them by submitting a "promise of a job certificate" with a form of identification to the school counselor.